igorbiki/uw_cta/README.md

-# uw_cta
+# Drupal module example: uw_cta
-Drupal 8 new field type, field formatter and field widget.
-Using link field as parent.
+Creating new field type, with new formatter and widget.
+Using link field as parent (extending link field class).